School Closing Procedures

 The DPS weather team closely monitors local forecasts, and consults with local meteorologists.
 In predawn hours, members are driving on sections of city streets, in residential areas where our buses must travel to get to our students.
 Those road conditions are assessed by the chief operating officer, and administrators from our transportation and grounds departments.

 By 4:30 a.m., the public information officer is notified of the decision or asked to stand by.
 If a decision is made to close schools, the public information officer contacts local news media, the DPS switchboard operator, and our DPS-TV station to make the announcement public.
-The chief operating officer and members of his weather team begin a phone tree to contact principals and central office administrators.
+The chief operating officer and members of the weather team begin a phone tree to contact principals and central office administrators.